 - a deeper understanding of the role that history and culture play in the development of a technology and business.

-INNOVATE students will visit both Beijing, Suzhou and Shanghai.
+In the past- INNOVATE students visited both Beijing, Suzhou and Shanghai.

 As the capital of China, Beijing has both a long history and a vibrant, cosmopolitan modernity.
 You will see 1000-year-old temples next to cutting edge 21st century architecture.
 Beijingers are both sophisticated and patriotic, and love to show off their city to "foreign friends."
 The city is always changing and yet it still struggles with issues of development, economic inequalities, and how to blend its local tradition with global culture.